 Another fall gem is the quaint and charmingly historic town of Genoa.
 Starting with the scenic drive on Genoa Lane that’ll knock your Uggs off:

 Next, pop into Sierra Chef for some lunch or a cannoli on their patio – the perfect place to take in the crisp air and beautiful colors of fall.
-Sierra Chef also hosts several cooking classes throughout the season, including anAutumn Soups Class on October 5th from 11am-1pm.
+Sierra Chef also hosts several Sunday Eggs Benedict Brunch Buffets along with cooking classes throughout the season.
 Check out their website to see their jam packed event schedule and plan your culinary creation today!

 3. Will Dance for Candy

 Of course, September in Genoa means one very important thing: the Candy Dance!
 Over 300 vendors and visitors from all over the globe descend upon the town for this annual arts and crafts fair – a beloved tradition with a rich history paired with even richer chocolate!
 Get a head start on your holiday shopping with the unique crafts, grab a drink at Nevada’s Oldest Thirst Parlor, eat your fill of locally made candy, and get tickets to the dinner dance to join the tradition that is over a century old!
-The candy dance takes place on September 24th-25th, learn more about the history of the event here and watch the video below!
+The candy dance event takes place near the end of September for the last 100+ years.
+Learn more about the history of the event here and watch the video below!

 4. Dip into David Walley’s